top of page

 Antenna Pattern Editor diagram.png

-In the "Digitizer" block, you can digitize the antenna pattern presented as an image.
-The antenna pattern vector data obtained as a result of digitization in the azimuth and elevation planes are then transferred to the Editor for further processing.
+Digitizer: This block allows you to digitize an antenna pattern presented as an image.
+The resulting vector data for the antenna pattern in the azimuth and elevation planes is then transferred to the Editor for further processing.

-In the "ITU-R reference models" block, you can create an antenna pattern based on ITU-R reference models.
+ITU-R reference models: In this block, you can create an antenna pattern based on ITU-R reference models.
 The resulting antenna pattern is transferred to the Editor for further processing.

 User Interface